 LASIK Safety: What You Can Do

 - Bring your research with you to your consultation appointment(s) to have the surgeon clarify and confirm the information you have gathered.
-Having consistent information provided and confirmed by several sources, including your surgeon, will help you make a decision about whether or not LASIK is right for you.
+Having consistent information provided and confirmed by several sources, including your surgeon, will help you decide whether or not LASIK is right for you.

-- As with all surgeries, LASIK has a recovery period and healing process.
-During this time, some patients may experience side effects, such as dry eye, glare, or halos.
+- As with all surgeries, LASIK has a recovery period and a healing process.
+Some patients may experience side effects, such as dry eye, glare, or halos during this time.
 These typically resolve over time or with treatment.
 Understanding the recovery and healing process is important – you want to know what to expect and what you need to do to take of yourself.

-When making the decision about whether or not to have a laser vision correction procedure such as LASIK, it is normal to want to be assured that LASIK is safe.
+When deciding to have a laser vision correction procedure, it is normal to want to be assured that LASIK is safe.
 By every scientific and clinical standard, LASIK is among the safest elective procedures available today.
-That doesn’t mean that there aren’t any risks and it isn’t necessarily right for any one person.
+That doesn’t mean that there aren’t any risks, and it isn’t necessarily the best option for any given person.
 In addition to independently researching the procedure using credible sources for information, having a thorough evaluation and a thoughtful conversation with an eye surgeon you trust is the best way to find out if LASIK is right for you.